 What happens if an employer fails to meet an employee's minimum contracted working hours?

 Sometimes employers cannot offer employees the minimum scheduled hours because they do not have enough work to go around.
 In this case, the employer may ask the employee to take unpaid leave as a layoff or short time off.

 Layoffs versus short-term jobs: What's the difference?
 Can people be forced to choose one over the other?
 Here's a closer look.

 In a layoff, employees remain at home because their employer cannot provide enough work.
 An average period lasts one or more working days but can extend over several weeks.

 Employees are not required to be paid during layoffs if their contract of employment allows them.
 Layoffs, however, might be construed as a breach of contract if no mention of them is made in the employment contract.
-This leaves the company open to unpaid wage claims in a tribunal.
+This leaves the company open to unpaid wage claims in an employement tribunal.

 Short time working hours.